Queen Victoria portrait illustration at Buckingham Palace during the Victorian era

 Kensington Palace gardens representing Queen Victoria childhood years

-Queen Victoria was born on May 24, 1819, at Kensington Palace in the city of London.
-The name given to her at birth was Alexandrina Victoria.
-She belonged to the House of Hanover of the British royal family, which was considered a powerful royal family that led the British state during the 18th and 19th centuries.
+Victoria was born on May 24, 1819, at Kensington Palace in London.
+Her full name was Alexandrina Victoria.
+She belonged to the House of Hanover, a dominant royal family that had guided Britain through the 18th and early 19th centuries.

 Childhood Challenges and Education